AaronFeledy/lando-examples/xdebug/README.md

 ## Xdebug Status Script

-This example includes a [xdebug.php](PHP script) that will help you determine if Xdebug is enabled and properly configured in your Lando environment.
+This example includes a [PHP script](xdebug.php) that will help you determine if Xdebug is enabled and properly configured in your Lando environment.
 The script will output the status of Xdebug and the configuration settings that are in use to help you troubleshoot any issues you might have with Xdebug.
 Just drop it in